k00ni/owl-reasoner-list/README.md

 In file [**reasoner.csv**](./reasoner.csv) is an overview of all OWL reasonerns I found during my research.
 Each entry contains information (if available) about project maintenance status, if software is still usable, code repository links and how you can interact with the software.

-### Software which uses a foreign reasoner
+### Software using a third-party reasoner

-File [**system-using-foreign-reasoner.csv**](./system-using-foreign-reasoner.csv) contains a list of software, which uses a foreign reasoner.
+File [**system-using-third-party-reasoner.csv**](./system-using-third-party-reasoner.csv) contains a list of software, which uses a third-party reasoner.
-It has a similar structure to *reasoner.csv*.
+It is similar structured as *reasoner.csv*.

 ### Bibliography